em3ndez/tiny-web-server/README.md

 TinyWeb$ExampleApp$1.class TinyWeb$ExampleApp.class
 ```

-The last two are the built-in example app, and if we made a jar, we wouldn't bother to include those two.
+The last two are the built-in example app, and if we made a jar, we wouldn't bother to include those include them.

 ```bash
 find target/classes -name 'TinyWeb$ExampleApp*.class' -delete
 jar cf TinyWeb.jar -C target/classes/ .
 ```

+## Tests

 To compile `TinyWebTest.java` into the `target/test-classes/` directory you WILL need dependencies: (in `test_libs/`).
 Use the following to go get them: